Our solutions cover a lot of technology turf. Here are some terms you may want to brush up on.

-Cloud automation provides tools and processes that reduce IT overhead by automating the orchestration and management of cloud resources.
-By using cloud automation, administrators can eliminate much of the manual labor involved with deploying and managing infrastructure configurations and desktop environments through a self-service portal.
+Cloud automation provides tools and processes that reduce IT overhead by automating orchestration and management of cloud resources.
+With cloud automation, administrators can eliminate much of the manual labor of deploying and managing infrastructure configurations and desktop environments through a self-service portal.

 Cloud computing enables access to shared pools of infrastructure resources and other enhanced services over an Internet connection.
 Through orchestration and automation, cloud computing allows businesses to achieve economies of scale without having to invest in on-premises infrastructure and management.

-Google Cloud is a suite of cloud services that allow businesses to utilize Google’s infrastructure including: storage, servers, network and other IT infrastructure.
-It also provides the ability for application developers to leverage tools like Kubernetes (container service), BigQuery for data analytics, BigTable for database services and artificial intelligence.
-Google Cloud is a major contender in the cloud services market along with AWS and Azure.
+Google Cloud is a suite of cloud services that allow businesses to use Google’s infrastructure for storage, servers, network and more.
+It also equips app developers to leverage tools like Kubernetes (container service), BigQuery for data analytics, BigTable for database services and artificial intelligence.